What Is Brain Damage?

-Widespread brain damage describes conditions which cause injury throughout the brain.
-On the other hand, localized brain damage describes conditions which cause injury to a specific area of the brain.
+Widespread brain damage occurs when a condition or trauma causes injury throughout the brain.
+Localized brain damage occurs when a condition or trauma causes injury to a specific area of the brain.

 - Poisoning: Toxins such as methylmercury are known to cause widely distributed brain damage in the developing infant brain.